django/dsf-working-groups/active/website.md

 ### Who is eligible to join?
 Any volunteer, or are there specific requirements?

 Members must have interest in Django and should be able to work with Django.
-Most importantly members must be willing to adhere to Django's [Code of Conduct](https://www.djangoproject.com/conduct/) .
 Members must be well versed with the process of contributing to **djangoproject.com** or at least willing to be guide.
 We welcome all experience levels, we also welcome first time contributors.

 ### How do people who want to join sign up / volunteer / express interest?
 Individuals can express interest by emailing to the working group mailing list at `website-wg@djangoproject.com`